Ponneri: Chennai Peripheral Ring Road (CPRR)

 A 162 km long (5 sections, 100 m wide, 6 lane carriage way and 2 service lanes) connects Pooncheri with Kattupalli in Tiruvallur district.
 Estimated cost of ₹12,500 crore with INR 3216 Cr funding from the Japan International Cooperation Agency (JICA).
 Phase 1: A 25-km stretch from Kattupalli Port to Thachur with a 3-km link road to the Chennai Outer Ring Road at Neithavoyal is expected to begin in year 2020.

+Grand North Trunk Road (GNT Road)

+The Grand Trunk Road is also a national highway in India.
+It's one of the oldest road routes in the country and runs through Howrah to Pakistan.
+The road was built by SherShahSuri in the 16th century.It was crucial for inland trade and connected India to Central Asia.